 Freelancers and other solo business owners might not need a giant, complicated accounting system.
 FreshNooks offers what you might call bookkeeping light, with no double entry accounting support.
 However, it is easy to use for time tracking, invoicing, payments and reports.
 And it is one of the easiest accounting apps to use.

 While it is great for self-employed workers, it is not powerful enough for many small businesses.
-Plans range from $15 per month for the Lite version up to $50 per month for the Premium version.
+Plans range from $4.50 per month for the Lite version and up to $25 per month for the Premium version.
 Lite supports only five clients, so it isn’t viable for many users.
-The most popular plan, Plus, runs $25 per month and supports up to 50 clients.
+The most popular plan, Plus, runs $7.50 per month and supports up to 50 clients.

 Another bookkeeping option good for freelancers, GoDaddy Bookkeeping is a bargain starting at just $3.99 per month for the first year.
 Formerly known as Outright, GoDaddy acquired the accounting software company in 2012 and renamed it GoDaddy Bookkeeping.
 Its features are on the basic side, and like FreshBooks, does not include double entry accounting.
 But it does make time tracking and quarterly estimated taxes a lot easier than doing it manually.